FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/os400_support_tool/_index.md

 > **Note**
 >
-> Alternatively, from the CFT menu select 3.
+> Note: Alternatively, from the CFT menu select 3.
 Administration commands then 2.
 Submit CFT support request.

 If the generated CFTSUPPORT.tar is too large, you can compress it prior to sending it to Axway support.

 **Example**

-In the following example, the command creates the CFTSUPPORT.tar and SAVFOUTQ.bin files in <span class="code">`/home/cft/cftsupport/`</span>.
+In the following example, the command creates the CFTSUPPORT.tar and SAVFOUTQ.bin files in `/home/cft/cftsupport/`.

 ```
 CFTSUPPORT IFSPATH('/home/cft/cftsupport')